kimwalisch/primecount/README.md

 If your CPU supports the
 [POPCNT instruction](http://en.wikipedia.org/wiki/SSE4#POPCNT_and_LZCNT)
 then it is enabled in the build process.
-Using POPCNT speeds up primecount by about about 10 percent.
-If you need maximum portability you can disable POPCNT:
+Using POPCNT speeds up primecount by about 10 percent.
+If you need maximum portability you can disable POPCNT using:
 ```sh
 $ ./configure --disable-popcnt
 ```